egad13/FRjs/.jsdoc/tutorials/fr-forms.md

 ## Passing Data to `fr/data`

 These custom dropdowns are made to work directly with the `fr/data` module.
-Any `fr/data` function parameter that asks for the index of a breed, gene, eye type, or colour can be passed the value of a custom dropdown from `fr/forms`, and it'll just work.
+You can use the value of any of these custom dropdowns as an index in an appropriate `fr/data` array, or pass them to any `fr/data` function parameter that asks for the index of a breed, gene, eye type, or colour, and it'll just work.

-For an example, if you wanted to get the range of colours between two colours that a user selects and output them as a list:
+For an example, here's a small web page that outputs the range of colours between two colours that a user selects:
 ```html
 <html>
 <head>